PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 This standard is relevant to the following parties:

-- Dataspace Participant who consumes certificates
+- DPCC: Dataspace Participant who consumes certificates
-- Dataspace Participant who provides certificates
+- DPPC: Dataspace Participant who provides certificates
 - Business Application Provider

 ## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD